Abhinavd1605/frontline-aura/README.md

 # CrewMind — Liquid Glass Interface

 A modern web application that empowers frontline workers with a liquid glass interface, 3D warehouse visualization, and conversational assistance.
+Updated for production deployment.

 ## Features